Happy Tuesday everyone!! And happy New Years Eve! The last day of the decade! I...

 For some colour inspiration, check out my recent Boho post on Colour Predictions for 2018’s Hottest Weddings

 Remember, for your actual mood board you will only want to include a small selection of images and hopefully you are now able to highlight the ones that blend, and your concept is starting to feel visually aligned.

 Below is a final mood board that I created for one of my 2018 Autumn couples.

 When it comes to actually putting your mood board together, there is the tendency to want to include 20 plus images all on one grid, but the truth is you will end up with more of a design mess than a design concept.
-It it worth reminding yourself at this point that a mood board is not about including every tiny little detail that you want to see at your wedding.
+It is worth reminding yourself at this point that a wedding mood board is not about including every tiny little detail that you want to see at your wedding.
 That comes much, much later.
 It is much more about setting the tone and helping to build a bridge between vision and execution.